Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ## Runtime Output

 ==========================================================================
-##              OneWay FileSendFolder for GoogleMail
+##              OneWay FileSend Folder for GoogleMail
 ## (A mini project focusing on simplicity and security)
 ## Author : Marco Scherzer Copyright: © Marco Scherzer.
 All rights reserved.
 ==========================================================================